michelleshu/web-development/notes/midterm-review.md

 When writing jQuery code (or any JavaScript code that handles user interaction), you can break down your task into two main steps.
 - First, you come up with the selector needed to identify the target element---in this case, our selector is `#two`.
 Passing this selector into jQuery -- `$('#two')` -- returns a collection of DOM elements that match the selector.
 - Second, once we have our desired DOM element(s), we define an event handler and bind it to the desired user interaction event.
-We do this by calling the jQuery's [`.on`](http://api.jquery.com/on/) function on the collection of selected DOM elements.
+We do this by calling jQuery's [`.on`](http://api.jquery.com/on/) function on the collection of selected DOM elements.
 The first argument specifies the type of event -- `'click'` -- and the second argument is the event handler -- `function() { console.log('Two!'); }`.

 ---
 ---